QiaoLiuHit/LSOTB-TIR/README.md

 * Provide 30+ tracker's evaluation results.
 * Provide short-term and long-term TIR tracking evaluation.
 ## Download dataset and evaluation results
-* Download the dataset and 30+ tracker's evaluation raw results from [Dubox](https://dubox.com/s/1RFETNy0zHjvZPWXlgZNjgA) using the password: 2fad, if you are not in china.
+* Download the dataset and 30+ tracker's evaluation raw results from [TeraBox](https://terabox.com/s/1mZerIVONkMtcxuIcLQVSxA), if you are not in china.
 * Download the dataset and 30+ tracker's evaluation raw results from [Baidu Pan](https://pan.baidu.com/s/18VQ6Fz-QUYEEyQOcj9Ja3w#list/path=%2F) using the password: dr3i, if you are in china.
-* Download the evaluation dataset of the TNNLS version from [Baidu Pan](https://pan.baidu.com/s/1kTNEJHSm-vo128pV2k9uFg?pwd=9kb8) and corresponding raw results from [here](https://pan.baidu.com/s/1SU6s1_Dw2A4_SCZ39kWEwA?pwd=f712).
+* Download the evaluation dataset of the TNNLS version from [Baidu Pan](https://pan.baidu.com/s/1kTNEJHSm-vo128pV2k9uFg?pwd=9kb8) or and corresponding raw results from [here](https://pan.baidu.com/s/1SU6s1_Dw2A4_SCZ39kWEwA?pwd=f712).
 ## Usage
 1. Download the evaluation dataset and put it into the `sequences` folder.
 2. Download the evaluation raw results and put them into the `results`  folder.